 Plus, you won’t have to worry about sketchy mechanics charging you ridiculously high prices.
 If you prove that you know what you’re talking about, you’re less likely to fall into this trap.

-3. Research Destinations and Make a Full-Time Travel Itinerary
+12. Research Destinations and Make a Full-Time Camper Travel Itinerary

 With all the upcoming excitement, it can seem pointless to make an itinerary.
 Many travelers make the mistake of driving aimlessly and later find themselves in a sticky situation.
 Avoid that stress by making a vague plan that outlines routes, stops, and attractions.

-Even if you want to drive all day and night, you’re going to have to stop eventually.
+Even if you want to drive all day and night, you’ll have to stop eventually.
 Therefore, having an idea about gas stations, grocery stores, and other services along the way can be a lifesaver.
-Many state-by-state paper-maps list these amenities, and you can purchase them for less than $20.
+Many state-by-state paper maps list these amenities, and you can purchase them for less than $20.

 Life on the road is a tad different from the standard way of living.
-You never really know what’s going to happen, which is both thrilling and somewhat nerve-wracking.
+You never really know what will happen, which is both thrilling and somewhat nerve-wracking.
 Think outside the box and acknowledge even the wildest possibilities.
-In doing so, you will always have what you need onboard for any situation.
+In doing so, you’ll always have what you need onboard for any situation.

 Bringing along a road kit is one of the smartest additions to your camper.
-Although you can buy one of these from Wal-Mart or AAA, it is best to make it yourself to customize it to your needs.
+Although you can buy one of these from Walmart or AAA, it’s best to make it yourself to customize it to your needs.
 Regardless, include these necessities:

 - Spare tire